 - Extension lead wires: The extension lead wires help to carry electrical impulses from the pacemaker device under your chest skin to the electrodes in the brain

 In addition, once the system activation is complete, the pacemaker-like device will keep sending electrical pulses to the target site in the brain.
 The abnormal activity causing symptoms in that part of the brain will get perfect modification and regulation.
-Experts refer to this technological procedure as the “pacemaker for the brain.”
+Experts call this technological procedure the "pacemaker for the brain."